macwoj/cheat_sheets/git_cheatsheet.md

-`git submodule status`|show  sha's of all the submodules `git pull origin develop`|update submodule to latest develop branch, do this from submodule folder `git submodule sync`|Synchronizes submodules' remote URL configuration setting to the value specified in .gitmodules
+`git submodule status`|show  sha's of all the submodules `git pull origin develop`|update submodule to latest develop branch, do this from submodule folder `git submodule sync`|Synchronizes submodules' remote URL configuration setting to the value specified in .gitmodules `git reset --hard sha`|fix merging conflicts in submodule, set it to the right sha

 STASH|Description
 -----|-----------